lee-elenbaas/p2psn/README.md

 - Anyone can place data anonymousely, escaping responsibility for the results of the publication.
 - The company hosting the social network also does not accept responsibility on the data.
 - All the data is maintained in one central place providing one central point of failore for security, and ethical misuse of this information.
 It also adds in the accumulation of data from different sources and deducting things on the users without them knowing about it.
+- Hosting a sharing solution on my own will expose my computer to attacks and increase the legitimate workload on the computer.

 The solution is to design a social network where the "master" copy of each object resides with the user who created this object, allowing the user to control it.
 This leads to a peer 2 peer design of social network where each node provides the necesary services for its profiles to socialize with profiles on other nodes.
+Each user profile sync its visible content based on the author rights with all linked profiles in the background - and provide for the user access to the latest data according to his rights.

 This project is currently centrelized on building a node implementation that can be the building block of such a peer to peer network.
 A web interface for this node that will allow performing operations in the network.
-And at the same time finalizing an API that will enable such a network to exists indipendently of the specific node implementation, or client application.
+And at the same time finalizing an API that will enable such a network to exists independantly of the specific node implementation, or client application.

 ## Network Design